Is granite scratch proof?

 Which stone is cheapest?

 At the moment, granite has the lowest starting price point!
-Often engineered stones are affected by tariffs, which causes them to have a higher starting price point.
+Often engineered stones are affected by tariffs and manufacturing costs, which causes them to have a higher starting price point.
 Marble and quartzite are typically more exotic stones, leading them to have a higher price point than both granite and quartz.

 Do we sub-contract installers?

 Nope!
 From start to finish, everything for your project is done completely in-house.
-This means that we cut the stone, polish the stone, and install the countertops.
+This means that we measure your project, cut the stone, polish the stone, and install the countertops.

 Can you help me with cabinets?
 Or paint?